20 Works of Art You Must See (and Where to Find Them)

 It is believed that it was a funerary temple for King Suryavarman II, and it is positioned to the west to conform to the symbolism between the setting sun and death.

-Where to Stay Near Angkor Wat
+Where to See Angkor Wat

-Be sure to book a room at the brand-new Treeline Urban Resort.
+Be sure to book a room at the Treeline Urban Resort.
 This boutique, chic resort is Cambodian owned and designed, inspired by the Angkorian trees that line the property.
 Fronting the Siem Reap riverfront, the resort is designed with nature in mind, with clean lines, touches of green, brown and earth tones, and a sparkling infinity pool, all surrounded by lush vegetation.
 An onsite spa and noodle bar round out the experience.

 17. The Elgin Marbles (447-432 BC)